 I've written extensively on these topics and my publications include: the Education Endowment Foundation's Making the Best Use of Teaching Assistants guidance report (June 2015); two acclaimed books: Maximising the Impact of Teaching Assistants and The Teaching Assistant's Guide to Effective Interaction; and numerous papers, many of which can be downloaded via the research pages on this website.
 I'm also an occasional blogger for TES.

-I've had five years experience of working as a TA and I've also worked as a local authority SEN Officer, managing the statuary assessment process and school placements.
+I've had five years experience of working as a TA and I've also worked as a local authority SEN Officer, managing the statutory assessment process and school placements.